 - Your Email List.
 A great tool to stay in touch with your customer base.
 These people already trust you so you can be more sales oriented.
 Give them good information but also give them special offers only available to existing customers.

-One of the keys to building your online relationship marketing strategy is having a clear understanding and grasp about what it's going to take in order to be successful.
+One of the keys to building your online relationship marketing strategy is having a clear understanding and grasp about what it’s going to take in order to be successful.
 The biggest mistake is thinking that you can write a blog every once in a while, connect through social media occasionally and send a holiday email message to your clients and actually call that a strategy.
 Yes, something is better than nothing, but consistency is the name of the game when it comes to your relationship marketing strategy online.
 Although relationship building can be time consuming, the benefits are incredible and should never be underestimated.
+Seek support from an internet marketing firm.